The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: The space of models under consideration

 A feature-wise rolling window z-score standardization is applied to the input, i.e.\ $v^{(1)}_{a,t - \tau}$ is standardized using the mean and standard deviation of the first level ask volumes over the previous five days. \item \textbf{CNN module}.
 Convolutions are applied to the data in both the spatial and temporal dimensions.
 The spatial convolutions aim to aggregate information across order book levels, and the temporal convolutions can be understood as smoothing operations.
 The CNN module is summarized in Figure \ref{fig:CNN_module}.

 \item \textbf{Inception module}.
 This module up-samples the convoluted data by applying various temporal convolutions with different filter lengths (time-window).
 Each temporal convolution can be interpreted as a (weighted) moving average.
-It is similar in spirit to approaches used in technical analysis by some day traders, but the frequencies at which this is applied are substantially different. \item \textbf{LSTM}.
+It is similar in spirit to the computation of technical indicators, but the frequencies at which this is applied are substantially different. \item \textbf{LSTM}.
 The Long Short-Term Memory layer takes the multidimensional time series produced by the inception module and feeds it through a recurrent network structure aimed at extracting longer-term dependencies among the data.
 The last hidden state of the LSTM is passed through a dense layer with a softmax activation function to produce the $h$-step ahead return prediction $\downarrow, =$ or $\uparrow$.